denisediniz/exercise-tracker/README.md

 # exercise-tracker
 RESTful API to track users exercises.
 Powered with Express, Mongoose and MongoDB.
+Docs generated with Swagger JSDoc.

 ## Installation
 ```bash